 - Genomics, proteomics, metabolomics

 - Platform of imaging methods for the preclinical and clinical research areas

 Biosamples such as blood, tissue, or urine are indispensable in biomedical diabetes research, for example to find new biomarkers for earlier and better diagnosis.
 In the clinical studies, the DZD collects human biomaterials for the DZD Biobank.
 The advantage is that these biosamples, in conjunction with the collected data of these excellently phenotyped donors, represent an extraordinary added value for future research projects.

-The core unit provides all scientists in the DZD a central resource for expertise in bioinformatics.
+The Computational Biomedicine Group aims to strengthen bioinformatics and data analysis in the DZD.
+It provides all scientists in the DZD a central resource for expertise in bioinformatics.
 Collaborations are established on a project basis: The scientists turn to the core unit and discuss their scientific questions in order to jointly develop a bioinformatics analysis plan.
-In addition, the core unit fulfills a training function: PhDs and postdocs from all DZD partner sites can visit it to participate in discussions, laboratory meetings and seminars for a certain time.

 Identification of miRNAs as regulatory elements and responsible factors for Quantitative Trait Loci (QTL).

 Collaborative Diabetes Cross